 Spring Cheng is passionate about improvisation with elements such as movement, music, theatre, voice and the alchemy of those.
 For three decades, she has been cultivating her life force, called Qi in her native Chinese culture, through movement traditions such as Qi Gong and Tai Chi.
 Currently Spring is pursuing channeling this life energy into creative expression in a way that resonates with the field of the audience and the larger collective.
 She has been performing and producing shows at Velocity Dance Center and Taoist Studies Institute.
 More at springcheng.com.

 Emily Curtiss graduated in May 2016 with a BFA in Choreography and Performance from the University of Montana.
-At UM she fully participated in choreographing and performing in concerts and at ACDA conferences, and culminated her time there by producing her own evening-length production of performance improvisation.
+She culminated her time at UM by producing her own evening-length production of performance improvisation.
 While in Montana she also performed with Bare Bait Dance Company and Headwaters Dance Company.
-She spent much of the summer at Ponderosa's PORCH improvisation/training module, where she continued to explore her interests in experimental movement and improvisation as performance.
-Since recently moving to Seattle, she has performed in Alana O'Roger's show Into Ice as an ensemble member, participated in Renee Bolke’s piece Sunken Cities for the Bridge Project, and has continued to work on solo improvisational work.
-She also has a passion for teaching dance, and enjoys teaching creative movement for children and dance fitness.
+Since moving to Seattle she has been dancing with SeaBus Dance Company and JKLM Studios, participated in the Bridge Project, Converge Dance Festival, Seattle International Dance Festival, Full Tilt Dance Festival, and showed choreography as a part of the I C O N I C Art Exhibit.
+She also has a passion for teaching dance, and enjoys teaching creative movement for children and OULA dance fitness.
 More at http://emilycurtiss.weebly.com.